-Assets include cash, accounts receivable, inventory, investments, land, buildings, equipment, some intangible assets, and others.
-Generally assets are reported at their cost or a lower amount due to depreciation, the cost principle, and conservatism.
+Assets that are reported on the balance sheet are the company's resources such as cash, accounts receivable, inventory, investments, land, buildings, equipment, some intangible assets .
+Generally assets are reported at their cost or a lower amount due to the cost principle, depreciation, and conservatism.
 The cost principle also means that some very valuable aspects of the company are not listed as assets.
 For example, a company's outstanding reputation, its effective management team, and its amazing brand recognition are not reported as assets if they were not acquired in a transaction involving another party or entity.

-Liabilities are obligations of a company as of the balance sheet date.
-These include loans payable, accounts payable, warranty obligations, taxes payable, and more.
+Liabilities are a company's obligations as of the balance sheet date and will include loans payable, accounts payable, accrued expenses not yet recorded in accounts payable, warranty obligations, taxes payable, and more.

-The balance sheet allows you to easily determine the amount of a company's working capital and whether the company is highly leveraged.
+The balance sheet classifications allow the reader to easily compute the amount of a company's working capital and to determine if a company is highly leveraged.

-With every balance sheet distributed by a company there should be notes or footnotes.
-These notes provide important additional information about the company's financial position including potential liabilities not yet appearing as amounts on the balance sheet.
+Every balance sheet that is distributed by a company should include notes (or footnote disclosures).
+These notes provide important additional information concerning the company's financial position including potential liabilities not included in the amounts reported on the face of the balance sheet.